How to Calculate Liquidation Price in Crypto Futures

 1. What Is Liquidation in Crypto Futures?

-Liquidation is the forced closure of your leveraged position by the exchange when your margin balance falls below the required maintenance level.
-In simple terms: you borrowed money to trade, the market moved against you, and the exchange closed your position to prevent further losses.
+Liquidation is the forced closure of a leveraged position when margin drops below the exchange's maintenance requirement.
+In plain terms: the market moved against you, and the exchange closed the trade to stop losses from growing further.

 2. The Liquidation Price Formula

-Liquidation Price = Entry Price × (1 − Initial Margin Rate + MMR)
+For a long: Entry × (1 − Initial Margin Rate + MMR)

-Liquidation Price = Entry Price × (1 + Initial Margin Rate − MMR)
+For a short: Entry × (1 + Initial Margin Rate − MMR)

 Calculate Your Liquidation Price Instantly